warmana/cloudant-docs-fork/source/includes/guides/_warehousing.md

 As with normal Cloudant replication, data is transferred one-way only: for a warehouse the transfer is from Cloudant to dashDB.
-After the initial load of data, the warehouse subscribes to changes in the Cloudant database.
+After the initial load of data, the warehouse subscribes to data content changes in the Cloudant database.
 Any changes are replicated from the Cloudant source to the dashDB target.
-Therefore,
-warehousing is a form of continuous replication from Cloudant to dashDB.
+This means that warehousing is a form of continuous replication from Cloudant to dashDB.

 Over time,
 your Cloudant database might also have structural changes.